dealingwith/daniel-industries/_posts/2024-10-28-the-trouble-with-tools.md

 ### Projects have tasks

-Notion's flexibility is a double-edged sword, but also the reason I've used with it for so long despite its horrible performance both in a browser and on a mobile device.
+Notion's flexibility is a double-edged sword, but also the reason I've used it for so long despite its horrible performance both in a browser and on a mobile device.

 I utilize the [single tasks DB](https://www.notion.vip/insights/golden-rules-of-notion) method.
 Notion provides _many_ ways to slice and dice a database:

 - Views based on filters and sorts, which can also selectively show or hide specific columns.
 I have 24 views on my Tasks DB.
-Some get frequent use, some not.
-They are added-to and culled and modified regularly.
+Some get frequent use, some do not.
+They are added to and culled and modified regularly.

 <style>
   .main-content aside.views { padding-bottom: 0; }